 The Municipality of Huron Shores, Ontario is located along a scenic section of the Trans-Canada Highway #17 within the District of Algoma between Sault Ste.
-Marie and Sudbury, ON.
+Marie and Sudbury, Ontario.
 Two farmers’ markets operate within the municipality.
 One in Iron Bridge, the other in Sowerby.
 Both are seasonal and are housed in historical surroundings.
-Both are worth the stop to travellers, seasonal and year-round residents.
+Both are worth the stop to travellers, and seasonal and year-round residents.

 Iron Bridge